KTH/kth-node-cosmos-db/README.md

 ### Please note

-- Don't use version v4.0.0 to v4.0.6 because of their instability.
 - Ensure that you use the Mongoose schema as second input and the connected Mongoose instance of your application as third argument to `client.createMongooseModel()`!
 - Ensure that your application runs `createClient()` and `await client.init()`, before!
+- Don't use version v4.0.0 to v4.0.6 because of their instability.

 ## Intended use

 Using this module instead of directly including "@azure/cosmos" into a project has the following benefits:

 - Many Mongoose actions will automatically increase Azure's provision throughput, if needed.
-For now, this applies to the following model functions: `find()`, `findById()`, `findOne()`, `findOneAndUpdate()`, `update()`, `updateOne()`, `updateMany()`, `remove()`.

-  _When a "Too many requests" error (with internal code 16500) occurs during a database action, the wrapper will increase the throughput of the related collection with a fixed amount and then retry the action.
-The "Too many requests" error will mainly occur when importing foreign data, e.g. into an API project.
-When an import is done, the application should reset all collections throughput to their default value using `client.resetThroughput()`._

 - The module can also set a batchSize to avoid Cursor Timeout errors during `find()`-operations.

-- **New in v4.0.11:** It's recommended to save a document with `await model.azureSaveDocument(document)`.
-That way, you will get automatic increase of throughput with `save()`, too.

-  _"kth-node-cosmos-db" can't handle throughput problems which happen during normal `await document.save()`._

 ## Remarks on local development